What's in a Set of Plans

 This section shows an electrical plan that will enhance functionality and highlight the unique architectural features of the home.

-To assist in pricing and construction of a Sater home, a materials list is included free of charge.
+To assist in pricing and construction of a Sater home, a materials list is included free of charge (dependent upon availability).
 The included material list is for the plan as it is originally designed.
 This detailed list is a great resource as you begin your construction.
 It gives quantitative information for everything from the cubic yards of concrete in your plan’s footings to the number of studs required for interior wall framing.

 Green Solutions Guide

 This Green Solutions Guide is designed to help you make decisions about the level of green building you wish to implement in the construction of your new home.